 As part of the consultation process there are workshops being held in nineteen regions around the country (external link) at which people can learn more and share their thoughts or concerns.
 The first is being held in Greymouth on Tuesday 25 July, with the last in Timaru.

-People can also send their feedback at any time via the Ministry of Education website. (external link) Online consultation on the draft content closes at 5pm on 31 August.
+People can also send their feedback at any time via the Ministry of Education website. (external link) Online consultation on the draft content ends at 11:59pm on Sunday 3 September.

 All submissions will be considered and reported back on later this year, prior to the curriculum’s implementation at the beginning of 2018.